Let’s talk about the Military Press, the granddaddy of all upper body workouts.

 Besides, it’s one of the easiest exercises to master.

 - Lie on a flat bench.
-Grip the bar with a grip that’s slightly wider than your shoulders.
+Grip the bar positioning your hands slightly wider than your shoulders.

 - The palms must face upwards.
 Some people like to use the suicide grip without the thumb circled around the bar.
 But we do not recommend it unless you are an experienced lifter.
 There’s always the risk of the bar slipping out of your grip and landing on your torso.

 - Lift the bar off the rack and slowly lower it to your chest.
-Inhale as you do this.
+Take a deep breath as you do this.
 The palm must be directly above the elbows, in a straight line at this point.

 - Push the bar upwards, exhaling as you do.
-You should try and maintain a same path every time you push the bar upwards.
+You should try and maintain a same path every time you push the bar back up.

 Like this video:

 While the bench press is a very simple exercise, there are tons of things that can go wrong with it.

 One of the commonest mistakes that we’ve seen athletes make, is move a lot of weight without mastering the form.
 That’s a recipe for a rotator cuff injury, amongst other things.
 To avoid injury, go slow, go light.
 Even better, start with the dumbbell bench press.